 The range of possible improvements is quite expansive.
 They range from methods to enhance system sensitivity (Ice, 2011, Melnikov, 2011) to advanced spectral reconstruction using multiple radar waveforms on separate scans (Warde, 2012).

 Melnikov demonstrated that some usable weak signals can be recovered by simply lowering the signal to noise threshold and then removing the resultant non-meteorological data with an improved speckle detector.
 The use of coherency estimates as a means for adaptively setting the signal to noise threshold has also been demonstrated (Ivic, 2009).

-Warde proposes a technique that combines the spectra from the surveillance and Doppler scans to reconstruct an ideal, unambiguous range-Doppler spectrum that can be then used to estimate velocity and spectrum width. more sophisticated spectral decomposition and analysis techniques are likely possible as signal processing hardware and software advances.
-Perhaps analysis methods, used in other disciplines, such as empirical mode decomposition with Hilbert transforms will prove useful (Huang, 1998).
+Warde proposes a technique that combines the spectra from the surveillance and Doppler scans to reconstruct an ideal, unambiguous range-Doppler spectrum that can be then used to estimate velocity and spectrum width.
+Even more sophisticated spectral decomposition and analysis techniques are likely possible with advances in signal processing hardware and software.
+Perhaps analysis methods, used in other disciplines, such as empirical mode decomposition with Hilbert transforms will also prove useful (Huang, 1998).

-The growing use of wind turbines for generating electricity in the United States, while beneficial for the most part, negatively impacts weather radar operations.
-The moving blades represent very large targets that feature motion induced Doppler shifts.
+Wind turbines for generating electricity in the United States, while beneficial for the most part, negatively impact weather radar operations.
+The moving blades represent very large targets that feature motion-induced Doppler shifts.
 This results in signal spectra that are very much like weather returns and thus are difficult for the clutter filters to remove.
 Research continues into means of identifying and removing this clutter, and new techniques will likely be developed and implemented (Hood, 2010).

-More advanced techniques may not prove necessary or possible unless they are part of a planned service life extension program involving hardware upgrades.
-One example is pulse compression which could enable use of solid state transmitters.
-Until recently pulse not а compression was mainstav meteorological radar, due mostly to the high range side lobes resulting from the compression This has largely been filtering process. overcome with advanced signal processing and special pulse coding schemes.
-Some researchers are beginning to focus on practical implementation of pulse compression and even developing algorithms based on simulated pulse compression data (Alberts, 2011).
+More advanced techniques may not prove practical or possible unless they are part of a planned service life extension program involving hardware upgrades.
+One example is pulse compression which could enable use of solid Until recently pulse state transmitters. compression not mainstay was а meteorological radar, due mostly to the high range side lobes resulting from the compression filtering process.
+This has largely been overcome with advanced signal processing and special pulse coding schemes. researchers are beginning to focus on practical implementation of pulse compression and even developing algorithms based on simulated pulse compression data (Alberts, 2011).